thomas051083/psd-psw/_pswlf-2020/1e-occ4.md

       <br>CNB has identified anti-drug advocacy as a new cornerstone in their prevention strategy to harness active citizenry and encourage shared responsibility in local communities.
 Learn the 4 main pillars of its comprehensive drug control strategy and the need to adopt a culturally-nuanced approach to better reach out to the community.
       <br>
       <br>Learning Outcomes:
-      <br>• Understand the challenges faced in the global drug landscape
+      <br>• Understand the challenges faced in the global drug landscape.
-      <br>• Be able to publicly reaffirm Singapore’s tough stance against drugs
+      <br>• Be able to publicly reaffirm Singapore’s tough stance against drugs.
       <br>
       <a href="https://www.eventbrite.sg/e/cnbs-pde-approach-its-dadah-itu-haram-campaign-tickets-117623277389">Click here to register.</a>
     </td>